zdenecek/mff-rocnikovy-projekt/DEVELOPMENT.md

 npm run test
 ```

+Notice that you need to provide environment variables for the tests to run.

+A simpler way to run the tests is use the provided docker-compose file.

+There is a container `test` which runs the tests.

 ## CI / CD

 The project is set up with Github Actions for CI / CD.

 Any push is tested.

-Any push to a branch with a name starting with `release` will be deployed to the staging server.
+Any push to a branch with a name starting with `release/` will be deployed to the staging server.

 ## Deploying